zooniverse/zoo-stats-api-graphql/README.md

 0. `cd` into the cloned folder.

 0. Run `docker-compose build` to build the containers Panoptes API container.
-You will need to re-run this command on any changes to `Dockerfile.dev`
+You will need to re-run this command on any changes to `Dockerfile.dev` (note the dev dockerfile, production is `Dockerfile`)

 0. Create and run the application containers with `docker-compose up`